whitesmith/kimi-code/README.md

 ## How it works

 1. Securely retrieves or prompts for your Groq API key
+2. Starts a built-in proxy server that translates Anthropic API calls to Groq API format
-2. Starts the anthropic-proxy server configured to use Groq API with Kimi model
+3. Configures the proxy to use Groq's API endpoint (`https://api.groq.com/openai`) with Kimi models
-3. Sets the ANTHROPIC_BASE_URL environment variable to point to the local proxy
+4. Sets the `ANTHROPIC_BASE_URL` environment variable to point to the local proxy
-4. Launches claude-code
+5. Launches claude-code with the configured environment
-5. When claude-code exits, automatically stops the proxy server
+6. When claude-code exits, automatically stops the proxy server

-## Environment Variables

-The following environment variables are automatically set:

-- `OPENROUTER_API_KEY`: Set to your Groq API key
-- `ANTHROPIC_PROXY_BASE_URL`: Set to `api.groq.com/openai/v1`
-- `PORT`: The port the proxy server listens on
-- `REASONING_MODEL`: Set to `moonshotai/kimi-k2-instruct`
-- `COMPLETION_MODEL`: Set to `moonshotai/kimi-k2-instruct`
-- `ANTHROPIC_BASE_URL`: Set for claude-code to use the local proxy

 ## Troubleshooting